 These methodological issues have led up to the recent development of a few multivariate bias correction (MBC) methods.
-Not only do these methods adjust univariate distribution features, they also are aimed at correcting the dependence structure of climate simulations.
-Recent studies have shown that univariate BC methods can already provide adequate results for certain specific regional impact studies (Yang et al., 2015; Casanueva et al., 2018) and that using MBC methods does not necessarily present substantial benefits (Räty et al., 2018).
+Not only do these methods adjust univariate distribution features, they are also aimed at correcting the dependence structure of climate simulations.
+Recent studies have shown that univariate BC methods can already provide adequate results for certain specific regional impact studies (Yang et al., 2015; Casanueva et al., 2018), and that using MBC methods does not neces-

+- 50 sarily present substantial benefits (Räty et al., 2018).
 However, this does not call into question the interest of MBC methods as these specific results cannot be generalized to each method and application.
-In particular, MBC methods could be valuable in larger-scale impact modeling frameworks such as compound events, where the combination of physical processes across multiple spatial and temporal scales leads to significant impacts (Zscheischler et al., 2018).
-As mentioned by Vrac (2018) and completed by Robin et al. (2019), MBC methods may be grouped into three main categories of approaches: the "marginal/dependence" correction approach, the "successive conditional" correction approach and the "all-in-one" correction approach.
-The marginal/dependence category is made up of multivariate bias adjustment methods correcting separately the marginal distributions and the dependence relationships of climate simulations (e.g., Bárdossy and Pegram, 2012; Mehrotra and Sharma, 2016; Vrac, 2018; Nahar et al., 2018; Cannon, 2018a).
-In the all-in-one category, multivariate BC methods correct the 1-dimensional marginal properties and dependence structures altogether at the same time (e.g., Robin et al., 2019).
-At last, successive conditional MBC methods perform successive corrections, conditionally on the variables already corrected (e.g., Bárdossy and Pegram, 2012; Dekens et al., 2017).
-In particular, this last category has two major limitations.
+In particular, MBC methods could be valuable in larger-scale impact modelling frameworks such as compound events, where the combination of physical processes across multiple spatial and temporal scales leads to significant impacts (Zscheischler et al., 2018).
+As mentioned by Vrac (2018), and completed by Robin et al. (2019), MBC methods may be grouped into three main categories of approaches: the - 55 marginal distributions and the dependence relationships of climate simulations (e.g., Bárdossy and Pegram, 2012; Mehrotra and Sharma, 2016; Vrac, 2018; Nahar et al., 2018; Cannon, 2018).
+In the "all-in-one" category, multivariate BC methods correct the 1d-marginal properties and dependence structures altogether at the same time (e.g., Robin et al., 2019).
+At last, "successive conditional" MBC methods perform successive corrections, conditionally on the variables already corrected (e.g., Bárdossy and Pegram, 2012; Dekens et al., 2017).
+In particular, this latter category has two major limitations.
 First, the quality of the correction can change depending on the ordering of the variables to correct (see, e.g., Piani and Haerter, 2012).
 Second, the number of variables already corrected increases at each iteration step, which progressively reduces the number of data available for the correction, making it less and less robust.
-Accordingly, these methodological limits call into question the applicability of successive conditional BC methods for multivariate bias adjustment of high-dimensional climate simulations.
+Accordingly, these methodological limits call into question the applicability of "successive conditional" BC methods for multivariate bias adjustment of high-dimensional climate simulations.
+65